How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Is It Worth Getting a Rice Cooker

 I have a Black and Decker Rice Cooker that I have used for years.
 It just will not pack it in.
-But mark my words when it does I will be rushing to buy this (Zojirushi Neuro Fuzzy Rice Cooker – the video above) awesome highly rated and coveted brand of rice cooker.
+But mark my words: when it does, I will rush to buy this (Zojirushi Neuro Fuzzy Rice Cooker – the video above) awesome, highly rated, and coveted rice cooker brand.

 Final Thoughts About Rice Cookers and How They Work

-If you’re looking for some delicious dinner ideas, try cooking up some brown rice in your new favorite kitchen gadget!
+If you’re looking for some delicious dinner ideas, try cooking brown rice with your new favorite kitchen appliance!
 You can also use your new device to make oatmeal, quinoa, risotto, and more!

-It’s easy to clean too – just rinse out the pot and lid after each use.
-Another bonus of using a rice cooker is that you don’t have to worry if you set and forget it – it’ll automatically switch off when the rice is cooked so it will not burn.
+It’s easy to clean, too – just rinse the pot and lid after each use.
+Another bonus of using a rice cooker is that you don’t have to worry if you set and forget it – it’ll automatically switch off when the rice is cooked, so it will not burn.

 Need some help choosing the correct rice cooker for your needs – check out my in-depth article How to Choose a Rice Cooker